Keyboard shortcuts

 Each chapter includes:

-- You’ll need a working Rust toolchain (
+• You’ll need a working Rust toolchain (rustup, cargo)

-You can clone it, run the examples, and experiment freely without touching production code or complex crates.
+You can run them locally without touching production crates or complex setups:

 Non-linear Reading